If You Give a Mouse a GPU…

 Editor’s Note: For those that didn’t catch the reference, it’s a play on the ‘If You Give a Mouse a Cookie’ story.
 Essentially, if give a mouse a cookie, he’s going to want some milk to wash it down with… and straw to drink the milk… and and a napkin to wipe his face… and so on…

-At the time, I recall spending over $500 per system, more than I originally intended, and while the build quality was good and I usually target the upper end of the previous generation of hardware, I feel I missed the mark this time around, and am hitting the upper limits of my hardware much sooner than I’d like…
+At the time, I’d planned to buy another iBUYPOWER system, but due to shipping delays, I had to cancel the order and spend over $500 per system more than I originally budgeted.
+I usually target the upper end of the previous generation of hardware, I feel I missed the mark this time around…

 After a long and expensive home renovation, I decided to treat myself to a GPU upgrade (call it a late birthday present ^_^), so I started looking at 5080 series cards.
 I considered waiting for a 5080 Ti or Super to come out, but my research suggested they weren’t going to hit the shelves anytime soon, or at an attractive price point.